markusos/llmania/README.md

 # LLMania

-A new Python project using uv for package management and Ruff for linting/formatting.
+A Python project to test what happens when you let an AI Agent write a roguelike game from scratch.

 ## Setup